flip-z/flip-z.github.io/_opinions/land-trusts.md

 layout: post
 title: "Land Trusts"
 ---
-## Land Trusts

-This year my family moved to a very small, very rural town Northwest Connecticut.
+This year my family moved to a very small, very rural town in Northwest Connecticut.
 The area seems to balance a lengthy history of agriculture with modern NYC residents' rural vacation homes.

 My town's most recent [Plan of Conservation & Development](https://portal.ct.gov/opm/igpp/org/conservation-and-development-policies-plan/municipal-plans-of-conservation-and-development) prioritizes a handful of conflicting stewardship goals, but "Attract & Retain Young Families" still tops the protection and conservation items.